 But something's too good, or too evil, to be true about this carpenter.
 Is he a madman obsessed with the young couple, a ghost determined to finish the house he could never complete in life, or all a part of the wife's mind?
 It's very rough around the edges, but the script at its core is clever enough to keep even jaded horror vets on the hook.
 It's tongue-in-cheek at times, with all the cheerfully over-the-top handyman-themed kills you'd expect, but the humor is never at the expense of the characters or the story.
 This isn't a horror comedy so much as a legit dramatic horror with some wit, striking a tone very similar to The Stepfather, and almost as successfully.
 And character actor Wings Hauser is at his best as the titular laborer out of his time and his mind.
 Admittedly, this film puts a lot of weight on his shoulders, but he carries it well, delivering demented speeches over his coworkers' wriggling bodies.

-The only bummer is that this is an essentially barebones DVD-only release.
-Apparently elements don't exist for a blu, and even the version we have here is a composite cut.
+When this finally came out on DVD in 2011, I was amped.
+The only bummer was that Scorpion only came up with an essentially barebones DVD-only release.
+Apparently elements didn't exist for a blu, and the bets they could do was a composite cut.
 See, when this was released on VHS, there were two versions: R and Unrated.
 Whatever elements Scorpion had for their transfer was the R rated cut, so they had to cut in the unrated footage, i.e. all the best bits, from a tape.
-So yes, this is the full unrated version, but SD is all we get.
+So yes, it was the full unrated version, but SD is all we got. ...Until 2025, that is.
+Vinegar Syndrome apparently felt the materials warranted an upgrade, and so we get an all new 2k scan on BD from "the best existing film elements," a 35mm release print.
+And yes, this one's a composite cut, too.
+So don't expect immaculate PQ, but if anyone can make this movie look prettier in HD, it's Vinegar Syndrome.

-We just get the original mono track, but that's all I'd ask for anyway, and it's a pretty clear track, with any weaknesses seeming to stem from how it was originally filmed.
+In terms of audio, we just get the original mono track, but that's all I'd ask for anyway.
+Even on the DVD, it's a pretty clear track, with any weaknesses seeming to stem from how it was originally filmed.
 You can hear the shift in quality when the scene shifts from the R to unrated footage; it sounds more echo-y and thin.
 But it's still pretty clean and hiss-free.
-Subtitles would've been nice, but there aren't any.
+VS bumps it up to DTS-HD, and there's an appreciable improvement on the insert stuff.
+They must've done some intense remastering, because you no longer have that distinct shift between the cleaner and composite audio.
+They've also included optional English subtitles, which the Scorpion lacked.

 No comments: